• Home

 By the end of the Civil War in 1865, General William Tecumseh Sherman’s troops were on the march through North Carolina, heading to Bennett Place in Durham, where Sherman would preside over the largest surrender of Confederate troops of the war.
 Reports from various regiments showed that troops marched from Raleigh to Jones’ Station and beyond.
 And we see that Union troops camped on the Nancy Jones property and the surrounding area on their way to and from Bennett Place.

-The Jones family was one of many families in the area who had enslaved people on their land.
-One of the enslaved women on the Jones property, named Mary Hicks, gave this account in her WPA Slave Narrative in the 1930s.
-To set the scene, during the war, Nancy’s son Rufus and his wife, Sarah, or Sally, Jones lived with his mother Nancy.
+The Jones family was one of some families in the area who had enslaved people on their land.
+One of the enslaved women on the Rufus Jones property, named Clara Jones, gave this account in her WPA Slave Narrative in the 1930s.
+To set the scene, during the war, Nancy’s son Rufus and his wife, Sarah, or Sally, Jones lived along the Old Pittsboro Road, just down the road from Rufus's mother Nancy.
 What follows is an exact transcription of the account recorded by the WPA worker.

 As of 1874, Adolphus, Nancy’s youngest son, wrote to Eliza that, “Mother will be 91 years old in a few days… She retains the faculties of her mind pretty well but her physical powers are gradually giving way.
 She walks about the yard and garden – sometimes she walks over to a near neighbor’s house.”